openedx/paragon/src/ChipCarousel/README.md

 notes: |
 ---

-``ChipCarousel`` component creates a scrollable horizontal block of chips with buttons for navigating to the previous and next set of chips.
+The ``ChipCarousel`` component creates a scrollable horizontal block of chips with buttons for navigating to the previous and next set of chips.

 ## Basic Usage